melles1991/usecuewebsite/_posts/2019-11-13-building-websites-in-rem.md

 You may still build your websites in pixels, but I have chosen to only use 'em', and the be more specific 'root em'.

 The 'em' is a fascinating measurement.
 It originates from the height of the metal body of a letter in a letterpress and its name comes from its relation to the width of the captial letter 'M'.
-In this digital era these relations have blurred.
+In this digital era this relation has blurred.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Em_(typography)), an average font might have a cap height of 70% of the em, and an x-height of 48% of the em.

 If the font, declared on the root of your HTML element, has a font-size of 20px, 1 root em equals 20 pixels.
 A pixel in your site is then 1/20th by 1/20th root ems big.
 Knowing this, you can now build your website the way you used to be.
 Even media queries can be defined in root ems.
 A larger font could have a font-size of 2 root ems (40px) and your body text could be 0.8 root em (16px).